mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 The user cannot upload files other than CSV/TSV.
 They will have to reupload it in such case.

-##### Invalid header

-When there are invalid headers.
-User will get an option of ignoring the headers.

-There might also be a case where they have to reupload the file so then we wont be showing ignore headers modal to them.

-##### Missing row data

-When the row data is missing, the message consists of row number.
-The user might get the option of skipping that row and move forward.

-In some cases the user might have to upload the file again.

 ##### File too large

 The data inference of some files might take too long so there is an option for users to skip it.